martinring/scalajs-play/README.md

     .dependsOnJs(scalaJsProjectA -> "jsfileA.js",
                  scalaJsProjectB -> "jsfileB.js")

-on the play project. the `dependsOnJs` function comes through an implicit class in the ScalaJSPlay plugin (at `project/ScalaJSPlay.scala`)
+on the play project.
+The `dependsOnJs` function is introduced by an implicit class in the ScalaJSPlay "plugin" (at `project/ScalaJSPlay.scala`)